Sherri Saum: Personal life

 On May 19, 2007, Saum married longtime boyfriend and former One Life to Live castmate Kamar de los Reyes in New York City.
-On December 3, 2013, Saum's rep announced that the couple were expecting twins; the children were born in 2014.
-In addition, Saum is the stepmom of de los Reyes’ son.
+On December 3, 2013, Saum's rep announced that the couple was expecting twins; the children were born in 2014.
+In addition, Saum is the stepmother of de los Reyes’ son.
+The couple were married until de los Reyes' death from cancer on December 24, 2023.